How to pick up commit references from shared library repo directories

 Karl Heinz Marbaise

-RE: How to pick up commit references from shared library repo directories - Added by Jon Povey over 11 years ago
+RE: How to pick up commit references from shared library repo directories - Added by Jon Povey about 14 years ago

 No cron job or commit hook.
 At the moment it's click on repository then go back and refresh ticket.

-RE: How to pick up commit references from shared library repo directories - Added by Daniel Moore over 11 years ago
+RE: How to pick up commit references from shared library repo directories - Added by Daniel Moore about 14 years ago

 We have a similar situation: